What should you do when using a stepladder?

 - Do not use stepladders on soft ground where one leg may sink farther into the ground than others.

-- Do not place stepladders on boxes, unstable bases or on scaffolds to gain additional height.
+- Do not place stepladders on boxes, barrels, unstable bases, or on scaffolds to gain additional height.

 - Do not climb the back of a stepladder.

 - Do not push or pull stepladders sideways.

 - Do not use ladders in passageways, doorways, driveways or other locations where a person or vehicle can hit it.
 Set up suitable barriers or lock doors shut.